Akp-arvind/dbms_mini_project_medical/README.md

-Hello readers,
+Hello readers !
-This is a repository for our DBMS mini project
+This is the repository for our DBMS mini project.
 It depicts the working of a simple Medical Management System